 The Importance of a Car Budget

-Ask yourself if there is even room in your budget to purchase a car.
-If so, can you afford a brand new car or do you need to purchase a used car?
-Can you purchase a luxury brand or are you happy with any brand of car so long as it runs well?
-Can you purchase a car with low miles or will you only be able to purchase a high mileage car?
+Ask yourself if there is even room in your budget to pay for a car.
+If so, can you afford a brand new car or should you get a used car?
+Can you get a luxury brand or are you happy with any brand of car so long as it runs well?
+Can you get a car with low miles or will you only be able to get something with high mileage?

 Buying a car is a big decision, so you should take as much time as you need to run these numbers.
-Once you know the price of a car you can comfortably afford, it’s time to apply to lenders and ask them if they will finance a car.
+Once you know the price of a car you can comfortably afford, it’s time to apply for a loan.

 Step 4: Apply to Multiple Lenders